 Keep the jar away from light

-If you don’t have a basement or a pantry where it is dark enough for your cannabis, you can put your jars in drawers to eliminate light exposure.
+If you don’t have a basement or a pantry where it is dark and cool enough for your cannabis, you can put your jars in drawers to eliminate light exposure.
 If your pantry is not exposed to light at all, you don’t even need a colored mason jar.

-Avoid plastic baggies
+Avoid plastic bags

 Freezing your cannabis.
-Good idea?
+Bad idea

 Open your jars only when necessary